 We spent the morning out in Chelsea, MI checking out the latest and greatest from the soon to no longer be 'merican side of the German-American hybrid at their annual "What's New?" event.
 It's an opportunity for all the auto journalists on this side of the country to get a chance to grab with grubby hands every bit of what's coming out in 2008.
 Some of what's new we're allowed to talk about, some of what's new we aren't so much allowed to talk about.
 But one of the surprise appearances at this year's event was a preview of two large SUV's that Chrysler's head of product development, Frank Klegon hopes will revitalize sales of large SUV's.
 It's the Dodge Durango and Chrysler Aspen dual-mode hybrids — and yeah, they've both got a Hemi.
 We had a chance to take the Durango Hemi hybrid out for a spin on the track at the development center and then afterward we talked with Frank Klegon in

-an instance of extreme luck when he ambled over to sit with us during lunch.
+an exclusive sit-down an instance of extreme luck when he ambled over to sit with us during lunch.
 We asked Frank...

 ...a couple of things about the new dual-mode Hemi hybrid and learned they're expecting a 40% improvement in fuel efficiency in city driving and a 25% increase in fuel efficiency during highway driving.
 Klegon also explained the hybrid system, built in cooperation with General Motors and BMW, is exactly the same as the GM system powering the 'lectric side of the new Tahoe and Yukon hybrids — the only difference being each company tunes the system a little bit differently based upon engine preferences.
 And speaking of the engine — that's where Klegon claims they've got the biggest advantage over GM's system.
 The new Chrysler Aspen and Dodge Durango hybrids are powered by the 5.7-liter Hemi V8 engine with Multi-Displacement System (MDS) — allowing it to run on 4 cylinders or 8 cylinders depending on workload needs.
 We can personally attest the system runs smoothly — in a one lap test.
 How it fares on the road is something entirely different.